Numerical relativity higher order gravitational waveforms of eccentric, spinning, non-precessing binary black hole mergers: Conclusions

 This set of simulations extends the library of open-source simulations introduced in~\cite{huerta_nr_catalog}, stored in the DataVault repository maintained by NCSA at the University of Illinois~\cite{Luo_datavault_2022}.
 We intend to make this set of simulations publicly available on the same repository soon and until then, any data can be availed upon request to the authors of this paper.

 \acknowledgements

+We thank the anonymous reviewer for their comments and suggestions, we thank Rossella Gamba for help in setting up the TEOBResumS model.
 This material is based upon work supported by the National Science Foundation under Grants No. NSF-2004879, NSF-1550514, ACI-1238993.
 Numerical simulations used compute resources provided by XSEDE under allocation TG-PHY160053.
 EAH gratefully acknowledges support from NSF award OAC-1931561.
 This material is based upon work supported by Laboratory Directed Research and Development (LDRD) funding from Argonne National Laboratory, provided by the Director, Office of Science, of the U.S. Department of Energy under Contract No. DE-AC02-06CH11357.
 Plots were produced using matplotlib~\cite{Hunter:2007,thomas_a_caswell_2021_5194481}.
 Part of the analysis was parallelized using TACC's launcher utility \cite{Wilson:2014:LSF:2616498.2616534}.

-\section{Convergence}
+\section{CONVERGENCE}

 Details about the nature of convergence can be found in appendix B of~\cite{huerta_nr_catalog}.
 To summarize, though the spatial finite difference operators are at 8th order, the error in the simulations does not scale to 8th order with spatial resolution.
 This is due to a combination of lower order operations due interpolation on the mesh refinement boundary (5th order accuracy), adaptive mesh refinement operations and varying temporal resolution (from differing spatial resolutions).
 For each simulation in the library, we have 3 different resolutions which we use to check for convergence\textemdash $N=36,40,44$ corresponding to the number of points in the finest grid radius.
 We compare the phase difference between the highest resolution and the lower resolutions.
 To see how much the phase difference reduces with resolution, we scale the phase difference of the higher difference ($h_{40} - h_{44}$) to match the lower difference ($h_{36} - h_{44}$).
-Figure~\ref{fig:convergence_U1007} shows the phase difference of the signals for the U1007 simulation.
+Fig.~\ref{fig:convergence_U1007} shows the phase difference of the signals for the U1007 simulation.
 The order appears to be around 7 which is reasonable for these simulations.
 Note that this is not the same scaling for other simulations in the library\textemdash it can vary from 4 to 10.
 This illustrates the point that it is difficult to pull out a universal convergence scaling of the simulations.

-\section{Inferred Parameters from NRHybSur2dq8}
+\section{INFERRED PARAMETERS FROM NRHybSur2dq8}